-Emily Berman is an Associate in Tyson & Mendes’ San Diego office.
+Emily Berman is Senior Counsel in Tyson & Mendes’ San Diego and Los Angeles offices.
 Her practice primarily focuses on general liability and commercial and insurance litigation, including personal injury defense.
 Ms. Berman has experience representing individuals, businesses, and insurance companies in litigation across California state courts.

 Prior to joining Tyson & Mendes, Ms. Berman was an associate at an insurance defense firm in Los Angeles and a business litigation firm in San Diego.
 She has successfully resolved numerous cases involving high value complex accidents, personal injury, business, and contractual disputes.